kaiban-ai/kaibanjs-docs/docs/how-to/02-Multiple LLMs Support.md

 **Note:** Both approaches are valid, and the choice between them depends on your project's structure and your preference for managing API keys.

 ## Conclusion
-Incorporating multiple LLMs into your AgenticJS framework significantly enhances the versatility and effectiveness of your AI agents.
+Incorporating multiple LLMs into your KaibanJS framework significantly enhances the versatility and effectiveness of your AI agents.
 By strategically aligning specific models with the unique needs of each agent, your AI solutions become more robust, capable, and aligned with your project's objectives.

 :::tip[We Love Feedback!]
 Is there something unclear or quirky in the docs?
 Maybe you have a suggestion or spotted an issue?
-Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/AI-Champions/AgenticJS/issues).
+Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/kaiban-ai/KaibanJS/issues).
 We’re all ears!
 :::